Pomax/BezierInfo-2/README.md

 ## Building everything

-Use the latest Node v14, with all dependencies installed.
-Nnote that [node-canvas](https://github.com/Automattic/node-canva) has [special instructions](https://github.com/Automattic/node-canvas/wiki/Installation:-Windows) because it's going to have to compile itself (however, JPEG support is not needed for this project).
+Use the latest Node v14, with all dependencies installed via `npm install`.
+Note that [node-canvas](https://github.com/Automattic/node-canva) has [special instructions](https://github.com/Automattic/node-canvas/wiki/Installation:-Windows) because it's going to have to compile itself (however, JPEG support is not needed for this project).

 - The general single-build-pass command is simply `npm start`
 - Continuous development is `npm test`